SuditiShyamsunder/DATA310/Project3.md

 ![](3d2.png)

+Thw 3d diff_sums plot is shown above.
 Again, it appears that the model underpredicted more in areas that were more urban.

 ### Comparing the 2 models